 I am already working in a country different from where I obtained my PhD but I am not carrying out research currently.
 Can I apply to work in a laboratory in this country?

-Only in case you have not been working in the host country for more than 3 months prior to joining the host laboratory.
+Only in case you have not been working in the host country for more than six months prior to joining the host laboratory.

 Can I apply more than once for an EMBO Long-Term Fellowship?

 Reapplication is allowed once irrespective of a change of project or host laboratory.
 You can apply two times in total, provided that all eligibility criteria are met each time.
-A submission is counted as an application once receipt has been acknowledged and a reference number (ALTF number) has been assigned.
+A submission is counted as an application once receipt has been acknowledged and a reference number (ALTF number) has been assigned after the evaluation deadline.

 Can I apply for other fellowships at the same time as I apply for the EMBO Long-Term Fellowship?